Dental Veneers Malta - Treatment Options/Prices

-Dental Veneers – Before And After Pictures
+Dental Veneer Case Studies – Before And After Pictures

-Top And Bottom Teeth Veneers Treatment
+Top And Bottom Teeth Veneers Treatment Case Study 1

-Single Tooth Veneer Treatment
+Single Tooth Veneer Treatment Case Studies

-How Long Will A Veneer Last?
+How Long Will They Last?

 Porcelain veneers are not permanent but are estimated to last from 10-15 years.
-Generally, the more you take care of your oral health, including regular dental check ups and cleanings, the longer your porcelain veneer lasts.
+Generally, the more you take care of your oral health, including regular dental check-ups and cleanings, the longer your porcelain veneer lasts.

 Do You Have To Get A Temporary Veneer?